-The user code, card read, or PIN you have used is not recognized by the system.
-Check the user code or PIN or present the card to the reader again.
+The user code, card read, or PIN you have used is not recognized by the system or is not authorized in their profile for that function.
+Check the User Code or PIN, or present the card to the reader again.